 How to Use the Full Facebook Site for Desktop from Your Phone

 However, mobile sites like Facebook are often unsatisfactory in one way or another.
-More specifically, Facebook hides certain functionality, limiting what mobile users can see or do while browsing the site.
-Though this strategy gets done to retain usability and run more smoothly on mobile platforms, it can often leave power users out in the cold when they’re looking for specific abilities or options on Facebook.
+More specifically, Facebook hides certain functionalities, limiting what mobile users can see or do while browsing the site.
+Though this strategy is applied to retain usability and run more smoothly on mobile platforms, it can often leave power users out in the cold when they’re looking for specific abilities or options on Facebook.
 After all, it can be frustrating when trying to visit a particular site for a specific feature (such as dark mode) and not getting the option when on the mobile version of the site.

-Though the Facebook apps on iOS and Android theoretically feature most of the same capabilities as the desktop version, navigation is different and many apps take you to the mobile version of the website instead of the app.
-It’s no secret that the Facebook app consumes a lot of battery life and memory on your phone.
-After all, the mobile site can be a faster or easier way to access your social feed on the go.
+Though the Facebook apps on iOS and Android theoretically feature the same capabilities as the desktop version, navigation is different, and many apps take you to the mobile version of the website instead of the app.
+It’s no secret that the Facebook app consumes a lot of battery life and memory on your phone, so the mobile site can be a much faster and more convenient way to access your social feed on the go.